Lennonka/refactordoc/README.md

 ## Limitations

+* The given title must match the filename.
+The script converts the title to lower case and replaces spaces with hyphens to get the filename.
 * The script does not work with attributes in the titles.
 Attributes will make it fail.
 It does work with trailing `_{context}` in the ID, but the suffix is removed upon refactoring.
 * The script can only rename a file in the same directory.
 * The script cannot change the module type given by a prefix.